SomewhatMay/CILA/README.md

 The main differences are that it uses ROBOX datastore to save its questions and answers, and instead of finding the same question to answer with, it does a couple of things differently:
 1. It breaks up both the questiont its checking, and the question asked into tables using `string.split()`
 2. It goes through each of the words and tries to find a match in words using `string.find()`
-3. If it finds a match, that match is returned
+3. If it finds a match, that match is returned in string format

 *It always saves everythign in lower string format using `string.lower()`*